divija8/divija8/README.md

 ### :woman_technologist: About Me :

-💻 An experienced Software Engineer & Front End Developer 🎓Currently pursuing Masters in Computer Science at Syracuse University ( May'25) 🔭 I’m currently working on Full-stack and ML Projects 🤝 Looking forward to teaming up on impactful projects!
+💻 An experienced Software Engineer & Front End Developer.

+🎓Currently pursuing Masters in Computer Science at Syracuse University ( May'25).

+🔭 I’m currently working on Full-stack and ML Projects.

+🤝 Looking forward to teaming up on impactful projects!

 ## 💬 Connect with me